Tygrak/MolecularRaymarcher/docs/RenderingModes.md

 #### Transparent3

-The same as Transparent1 but brightness accumulation is reduced when close to the boundary of the volume to try prevent a fresnel like effect.
+The same as Transparent1, but brightness accumulation is reduced when close to the boundary of the volume to try prevent a Fresnel like effect.
 Step size when inside the volume is based on the negative distance from the volume.

 #### TransparentDistance